 THC can remain in saliva for several hours after use, even if you feel completely fine.
 To reduce the risk of testing positive, we recommend:

-- Follow your doctor’s advice.
-Generally, we recommend waiting at least 6 hours after inhaling a THC-containing product and at least 10 hours after consuming THC orally before driving
+• Follow your doctor’s advice.
+Everyone’s different, but generally, we recommend waiting at least 6 hours after inhaling a THC-containing product and at least 10 hours after consuming THC orally before driving

 2. Medical Defence: How We Can Support You

-If you are prescribed medicinal cannabis and have been using it according to your doctor’s instructions, you may be able to use a medical defence to avoid fines and demerit points.
+Medical defences do not apply at the roadside, so if your saliva test is positive, you have to stop driving for 12 hours.
+Medical defences can be applied for online after the time of testing to dispute infringements.
+If you receive an infringement notice but are prescribed medicinal cannabis and have been using it according to your doctor’s instructions, you may be able to use a medical defence to avoid fines and demerit points.
 To do this, you need to:

 3. Our Practical Tips for Patients: